 Costa Rica is a great introduction for solo travel in Central and Latin America.
-There’s a great tourism infrastructure in place, plenty of adventurous activities and friendly locals who take treating travellers well to heart.
+There’s a great tourism infrastructure in place, plenty of adventurous activities and friendly locals who take treating travelers well to heart.
 The main hubs of Arenal and La Fortuna are solid bases for English speakers, where it’s easy to arrange tours and accommodation.
-If you don’t want to go it totally alone on your solo trip to Costa Rica, joining on a group adventure with Flash Pack and other solo travellers can take care of some of the logistics of booking with accommodation, transport and activities, amplifying and simplifying your experience.
+If you don’t want to go it totally alone on your solo trip to Costa Rica, joining on a group adventure with Flash Pack and other solo travelers can take care of some of the logistics of booking with accommodation, transport and activities, amplifying and simplifying your experience.

 Best places to visit in Costa Rica